nickgiegerich/wgups-routing-program/DOCUMENTATION.md

 *********************** COMMANDS ***********************

- - to insert a package into the table type [a]dd
+ - to add a package into the table type a

- - for package inquiry type [i]nquiry
+ - for package inquiry type i

- - to see package details at a specific time type [t]ime
+ - to see package details at a specific time type t

- - to print details of all packages type [d]etails
+ - to print details of all packages type d

 !!!!
-To exit or quit the program type [q]uit !!!!
+To exit or quit the program type q !!!!

+----------------------   OR   ----------------------

+Press CTRL+C on your keyboard to exit the program

 *********************** END COMMANDS ***********************

-Enter command here (to see all commands type [h]elp):
+Enter command here (to see all commands type h):
 ```

 As seen in the above section the program executes the delivery process delivering all the packages in a total